ed-syspertec/Virtel/docs/manuals/virtel/V499/Virtel499_Administration_Guide/Administration_Guide.rst

             specifies that VIRTEL should generate a PassTicket, even if the user has not signed on to VIRTEL.

         .. note::
             For value 1 or 2, the PASSTCK=YES parameter must also be specified in the VIRTCT.
-Passticket suport is describe in the "Virtel Security Reference Guide".
+Passticket support is described in the "Virtel Security Reference Guide".
             The value 2 implies that the user has supplied the userid in some other way, for example by means of a scenario containing the COPY$ VARIABLE-TO-SYSTEM,FIELD=(NAME-OF,USER) instruction (see VIRTEL Web Access Guide)
 Name
     The name of the application as known to RACF for generation of PassTickets.
 This may be different from the VTAM application name.